Preparations for the 2025 Hurricane Season

 - 5 min read

-As the days get longer and summer approaches, it’s time to turn our attention to the Atlantic hurricane season, which officially kicks off on June 1, 2025.
-Hurricanes can bring powerful winds, heavy rain, and life-changing impacts to coastal communities and beyond, so knowing what’s coming is a big deal.
-Two trusted teams of weather experts, one from Colorado State University (CSU) and the other from North Carolina State University (NC State), have just released their early predictions for the 2025 season.
+As the days grow longer and summer approaches, it’s time to focus on the Atlantic hurricane season.
+This season officially starts on June 1, 2025.
+Hurricanes can bring powerful winds, heavy rains, and life-altering impacts to coastal communities and beyond.
+Knowing what’s on the horizon is crucial.
+Two trusted weather expert teams, one from Colorado State University (CSU) and the other from North Carolina State University (NC State), have released their early predictions for the 2025 season.
 Spoiler alert: it’s shaping up to be a busy one!

 A Look Back at 2024’s Hurricane Season